 - Finally, the performance marketing trends

-You already know how a traditional advertising works.
+You already know how traditional advertising works.
 You buy a media spot like a TV commercial or a radio ad or a big hoarding at the corner of a popular street.
 And you pay upfront for that.
-And then you wait for magic to happen.
+And then you wait for the magic to happen.

 Essentially, that creates for us different types of payment models.